mkudija/mkudija.github.io/reading-notes/_md/~ESV Expository Commentary (Volume 9).md

 [ESV Expository Commentary | Crossway](https://www.crossway.org/books/esv-expository-commentary-premiumhc-7/)

 Genuine question: how do non-Catholics who hold a non-sacramental view of the Eucharist interpret [[Jn-06]]?

+- overview of expository commentary: introduction, use john 1 as a familiar text to get acquainted
+- introduction to John
+- deep dive on John 6:53 from evangelical perspective, compare against Catholic commentaries: ICSB, orange, Aquinas, Word on Fire, Navarre, Jerusalem, NABRE, CCSS
+- overview of acts, with focus on Pentacost

 ---
 **Topic**: [[Bible Commentary]]